openstack-k8s-operators/data-plane-adoption/docs/openstack/glance_adoption.md

 /etc/ceph/ceph.client.openstack.keyring  /etc/ceph/ceph.conf
 ```

-Ceph secrets are properly mounted, at this point let's move to the openstack
+Ceph secrets are properly mounted, at this point let's move to the OpenStack
-cli and check the service is active and the endpoints are properly updated.
+CLI and check the service is active and the endpoints are properly updated.

 ```